-If the cold doesn’t daunt you, winter may be the best time of year to visit those two places, as the capital puts on one of Europe’s largest and best Christmas markets and the winter crowds and prices at the beautiful Plitvice Lakes National Park are greatly reduces.
+If the cold doesn’t daunt you, winter may be the best time of year to visit those two places, as the capital puts on one of Europe’s largest and best Christmas markets and the winter crowds and prices at the beautiful Plitvice Lakes National Park are greatly reduced.
 Just make sure to bundle up!

 Now, arguably, the best time of year to visit Croatia is in the shoulder seasons of spring and autumn, the latter being slightly more preferable if you intend to do a lot of water-based activities.
 These seasons are where you will get the mildest temperatures — think between 20-25°C (68-77°F) — and plenty of sunshine.

-You will see some reduced prices to things like accommodation and attractions compared to the summer months, however, the mass closures don’t tend to hit until November-March.
+You will see some reduced prices for things like accommodation and attractions compared to the summer months, however, the mass closures don’t tend to hit until November-March.
 So if you plan to visit in the months of April and May or September and October, you really are finding the best time of year to come to Croatia.

 Cost of Travelling to Croatia

-Another major consideration for any Croatia travel guide is the cost of travelling to the country.
+Another major consideration for any Croatian travel guide is the cost of travelling to the country.
 Whether you’re wondering if you can visit Croatia on a shoestring or are simply wondering how much various items will cost, figuring out a basic budget is essential to having a smooth and hassle-free trip with no unwarranted surprises!

-Though Croatia is often heralded as a budget traveller’s dream destination, it is important to understand that it isn’t exactly the most affordable country to travel in Europe.
+Though Croatia is often heralded as a budget traveller’s dream destination, it is important to understand that it isn’t exactly the most affordable country to travel to in Europe.
 That being said, if you’re smart about how and where you spend your money, a trip to Croatia doesn’t have to break the bank, either.

 Croatia is located at a crossroads of culinary influences and draws many flavours and styles from its neighbours, including Italy, Slovenia and the nearby Balkan countries.
 You will see a lot of different things available that are considered to be traditionally Croatian fare and it really is an underrated culinary destination.